EANS-Voting Rights: Wienerberger AG / Publication of a participation notification according to art. 135 para. 2 Stock Exchange Act

 10. Other comments:

-The disclosure obligation arose due to total holdings attached to shares for BlackRock, Inc. going above 5%.
+The disclosure obligation arose due to total holdings attached to shares for BlackRock, Inc. going below 5%.

 end of announcement euro adhoc